Sandrolaxx/learning-english/personal-study/listening.md

 Remember!
 A prefix comes before the main part of the word and can change the word's meaning.
 For example, the prefix d spell de means removing something or reversing something, so d-population means a reduction in the number of people in some area, and d-forestation means clearing off threes from an area.

-Suffixes is attached to the end of words, a common suffix in English is `ze` spell `asi`, examples of words with `ze` is stabilize, characterize, and specialize, these words are spell with `AZEDI` in American English, as right, they are, now another common suffix is `ted` spell `ETI`, words with this suffix are differentiated, and duplicated, specialist subject words may also cause difficulty, now you can help yourself in two ways, firstly prepare yourself before lectures, find some texts on your subject on the internet or in journals and magazines and study the recurrence specialist words on those texts, yes, and help yourself with this, get hold in the English dictionary, and the English subject dictionary, for example, medicine or law or linguistics, and secondly listen to the English radio and watch TV, now there are a lot of specialist features with can you help improve both your general and specialist English, and of course the BBC website has sections with have stories on technology, and science, and arts, with can also help.
+Suffixes is attached to the end of words, a common suffix in English is `ze` spell `asi`, examples of words with `ze` is stabilize, characterize, and specialize, these words are spell with `AZEDI` in American English, as right, they are, now another common suffix is `ted` spell `ETI`, words with this suffix are differentiated, and duplicated, specialist subject words may also cause difficulty, now you can help yourself in two ways, firstly prepare yourself before lectures, find some texts on your subject on the internet or in journals and magazines and study the recurrence specialist words on those texts, yes, and help yourself with this, get hold of the English dictionary, and the English subject dictionary, for example, medicine or law or linguistics, and secondly listen to the English radio and watch TV, now there are a lot of specialist features with can you help improve both your general and specialist English, and of course the BBC website has sections with have stories on technology, and science, and arts, with can also help.

 When you're writing your academic piece or giving a presentation you need to structure and organizing your writing or presentation by using signposting language, you use signposting to indicate important parts of your essay, such as stating purpose, and structure your views and main points and the direction of the argument and the conclusion in the end as well, linking words and phrases show connections between the sentences and paragraphs, yes, Neil let's get some examples of signposts, firstly for start a piece of writing, the aim of study, this essay argues that, and how about to end it, finally, in conclusion, and some examples of linking words and phrases are, firstly, secondly, finally, and for adding something you can write, in addition, furthermore, and if you want to show contrast, you may write, however, nevertheless, on the other hand.